someobserver/recurgence/README.md

 **Back to the present.** The one (future) you deliberately concealed from (present) you—until now.
 Your own, pre-seeded observer note reads:

-> *"When it's time, correct my recollection of time's functionality."*
+> *"When the time is correct, correct my recollection of time's functionality."*

 **The time is now, Architect.
 This is real reality.**
 Everything will return to you, in recursion.